 Massachusetts Youth Diversion Program (MYDP)

-We are proud to offer the Massachusetts Youth Diversion Program (MYDP) in Suffolk County - a pre-arraignment diversion pathway operated in partnership with the Massachusetts Department of Youth Services (DYS).
+We are proud to offer the Massachusetts Youth Diversion Program (MYDP) in Suffolk County - an early-intervention diversion program operated in partnership with the Massachusetts Department of Youth Services (DYS).
 Through screening and assessment, MYDP connects young people to the right services, reduces the risk of re-offending, promotes youth development and equity, and provides accountability without creating a juvenile record.

-MYDP serves 12-17 year-olds charged with delinquency for matters that are legally-allowed for diversion.
+MYDP serves 12-17 year-olds charged with juvenile offenses for matters that are eligible for diversion.
 Referrals come from juvenile judges, clerk magistrates, district attorneys, police officers, and school resource officers pre-arraignment.

 MYDP is a mandated diversion program, available only to young people referred directly from within the legal system.
 Youth participate in lieu of prosecution or deeper court involvement.
 This means completing the program can result in charges being dismissed or avoided.